gunrock/gunrock/README.md

 Getting Started with Gunrock
 ----------------------------
-For Frequently Asked Questions, see [FAQ](http://gunrock.github.io/gunrock/doc/0.2/faq.html).
+For Frequently Asked Questions, see [FAQ](http://gunrock.github.io/gunrock/doc/0.3/faq.html).

-For information on building Gunrock, see [Building Gunrock](http://gunrock.github.io/gunrock/doc/0.2/building_gunrock.html) and refer to [Operating System Support and Requirements](https://github.com/gunrock/gunrock#operating-system-support-and-requirements).
+For information on building Gunrock, see [Building Gunrock](http://gunrock.github.io/gunrock/doc/0.3/building_gunrock.html) and refer to [Operating System Support and Requirements](https://github.com/gunrock/gunrock#operating-system-support-and-requirements).

 The "tests" subdirectory included with Gunrock has a comprehensive test application for all the functionality of Gunrock.

-For the programming model we use in Gunrock, see [Programming Model](http://gunrock.github.io/gunrock/doc/0.2/programming_model.html).
+For the programming model we use in Gunrock, see [Programming Model](http://gunrock.github.io/gunrock/doc/0.3/programming_model.html).

+To use our stats logging and performance chart generation pipeline.
+Please check out [Gunrock-to-JSON](http://gunrock.github.io/gunrock/doc/0.3/gunrock_to_json.html).

 We have also provided [code samples](https://github.com/gunrock/gunrock/tree/master/python) for how to use Gunrock's C interface in Python, and [annotated code](http://gunrock.github.io/gunrock/doc/annotated_primitives/annotated_primitives.html) for two typical graph primitives.